hotpeperoncino/GraphLayoutLibrary/README.md

 6. Upon successful build of client and library, set LD_LIBRARY_PATH variable
 7. run a.out but it will cause SIGSEGV. and also valgrind reports invalid read error.

+I checked on qt5.9 and boost 1.55.0 combination on ubuntu 14.4.
+I built both libraries from source package.

 ### Using the layout library